richardlau/adoptium.infrastructurewiki/How-to-contribute-to-AdoptOpenJDK-Infrastructure.md

 - Where the various build jobs run.
 - Web interface at http://ansible.adoptopenjdk.net/.
-- Log on using your GitHub credentials.
+- Log on using your GitHub credentials (click the GitHub logo).

 # Jenkins